Youth Educational Success

 The Clubs' programs include character and leadership developments, education and career development, the arts, alcohol and drug awareness and prevention, belonging and power of influence.
 The Boys and Girls Club is the positive place for kids!

 Creative Action Project provides afterschool and school break arts activities two days per week for HACA youth at Shadowbend, Northgate and Georgian.
 For the summer break, Creative Action Project hosted a week long summer camp in August.

 Girl Scouts is the opportunity of a lifetime and is open to all girls ages 7-11.
 Girl Scouts exposes girls to the "real world" and prepares them to meet the challenges of tomorrow's society.
 The Lone Star Girl Scout Council serves HACA youth from Georgian Manor, Santa Rita, Shadowbend and Goodrich, Manchaca Village, Booker T. Washington, Rosewood, and Coronado Hills.

 The Boy Scouts of America provide an educational program for boys and young men to build character, to train in the responsibilities of participating citizenship, and to develop personal fitness.
 The Boy Scouts meet at Georgian Manor, Santa Rita, and Booker T. Washington.

-Parenting Classes are offered at various HACA family properties.
+Parenting Classes are provided by Any Baby Can and offered at various HACA family properties.
 Classes include parenting skills for parents of pre-k through graduation age children and groups for the children.
 The parent groups explore issues such as communication and active listening, emotions, setting limits, encouraging independence, discipline and media influence.
 Children's and youth curriculum includes similar themes, so parents and children can discuss and practice new skills in the home together.